syncfusion-content/javascript-docs/js/installation-and-upgrade/JavaScript-Mac-Installer.md

    ![License Agree Confirmation](Mac-Installer_images/Mac_Installer3.png)

    N> Unlock key is not required for installing the Mac installer.
-Syncfusion Mac installer can be used for developing purposes without registering the Unlock key.
+Syncfusion Essential Studio JavaScript Mac installer can be used for developing purposes without registering the Unlock key.

 4. The Destination select wizard will appear.
 You can choose which disc to install the Syncfusion Essential Studio for JavaScript installer on here.

    ![Destination](Mac-Installer_images/Mac_Installer5.png)

 5. The Installation Type wizard will appear.
-Click Install to begin the standard installation of the Syncfusion JavaScript Mac installer.
+Click Install to begin the standard installation of the Syncfusion Essential Studio JavaScript Mac installer.

    ![Install Location](Mac-Installer_images/Mac_Installer6.png)